Current Students

 Student Disciplinary Procedures

-When a student violates Everglades University’s standards of conduct in the classroom, the faculty member is the first level of discipline.
-If the situation demands further action, the second level of discipline would be the Department Chair or Dean of Academic Affairs, and finally the Vice President of Academic Affairs.
-In the absence of the Dean of Academic Affairs, the University President, Vice President, or Vice President of Academic Affairs would determine the disciplinary actions.
-If the student has a serious objection to the disciplinary action imposed, he/she has the right to file a grievance.
+If a student violates Everglades University’s Standards of Conduct in a classroom, the first level of discipline lies with the faculty member.
+If a situation demands further action, the dean of academic affairs is responsible.
+In the absence of the dean, the Campus Vice President determines disciplinary action.
+If a student has a serious objection to the disciplinary action imposed, the student has the right to use the grievance process as outlined in the Everglades University catalog.

-When a student violates Everglades University’s standards of conduct outside the classroom, but on campus, the Dean of Academic Affairs or Department Chair should immediately be contacted as the first level of discipline.
-The next level would be the University Vice President, Vice President of Academic Affairs, and then the University President.
-If the student is dissatisfied with the disciplinary action imposed, the student has the right to file a grievance.
+When a student violates Everglades University’s Standards of Conduct outside the classroom but on campus, the Dean of Academic Affairs is the first level of discipline.
+The next level is the Campus Vice President.
+If a student is dissatisfied with the disciplinary action imposed, the student has the right to use the grievance process as outlined in the Everglades University catalog.

 Enrollment Agreement Disputes/Arbitration Policy